Lake Log

 This Lake Log entry was contributed by summer 2024 Education and Outreach Steward Vivienne Shields.
 We are excited to announce that plankton demonstrations have returned to the Resource Room!
 Observing ...
 Read More →

-Adapted from Ice Age Waters and Ancient Oceans and Mountain Building, Lake Champlain Basin Atlas A: We often refer to the Lake Champlain watershed as the “Basin”, but how did ...
+Adapted from Ice Age Waters and Ancient Oceans and Mountain Building, Lake Champlain Basin Atlas We often refer to the Lake Champlain watershed as the “Basin”, but how did our ...
 Read More →

 Many birds of the Lake Champlain region migrate south each winter in search of suitable conditions.
 The osprey undertakes one of the most unique and adventurous winter journeys, venturing far ...
 Read More →